skip main menu

 Gardner Information Design, Inc. offers services for conversion to standards-based XHTML and Cascading Style Sheets (CSS).

 During Fall 2007, GIDI Principal P.J.
-Gardner performed a website conversion for Broadleaf Services, Inc. (www.broadleafservices.com) using cascading style sheets (CSS) and standards-based XHTML.
+Gardner performed a website conversion for Broadleaf Services, Inc..
+The client's goals were to improve their ability to maintain their own web site and to improve their search rankings.

 Broadleaf Services